GrayTurtle/codeu_project_2017/README.md

 ## PLANNED CHANGES

-- Implement leaving a conversations (we currently just have a button for it)
+- Implement leaving a conversation (we currently just have a button for it)
 - Make the client update faster by changing out the timer for something else more efficient
 - Add more colors for the names to change into
 - Make the client more vibrant with CSS styling